WHAT INFORMATION DO WE COLLECT?

 Some of our activities use our legitimate business and social mission interests to collect and use your personal data.
 In such cases, Binary Carbon Ltd has taken into consideration our commercial interests, societal mission-based benefits, and your interests.
 We do not believe our activities will have a negative impact on your privacy rights and freedoms.
 Binary Carbon Ltd also relies on Legitimate Interests to:

-- Send you marketing communications about our mission
+- Send you marketing communications about our mission and webinars

 - Undertake business sales activities such as telemarketing